-This custom-build proposal, is for a multi-level earth sheltered house in Herefordshire; it makes good use of a steep sloping site.
-The stepped levels of the proposal, are concealed, as much of the mass of the building and the roof level cuts into the slope allowing the green meadow to continue over the roof surface.
+This self-build home, is a multi-level earth sheltered house in Ledbury, Herefordshire.
+It makes good use of a steeply sloping site.
+The stepped levels of the proposal are concealed as much of the mass of the building and the roof level cut into the slope allowing the green meadow to continue over the roof surface.

-This type of custom-build is a great opportunity to lift onto the roof levels all the existing wild flowers, that may be present on the site – so that the bio-diversity of the site is maintained and enhanced.
+This type of self-build home is a great opportunity to lift onto the roof levels all the existing wild flowers that are present on the site – so that the bio-diversity of the site is maintained and enhanced.
 Retaining the ecology in the local area.

-The stepped levels of this proposal provide a huge variety to the interior space and plan arrangement – so that it is possible to step out into the garden at multiple levels – it is also an opportunity to have outdoor spaces for eating out, or enjoyment of different aspects of the site.
+The stepped levels of this self-build Ledbury home provides variety to the interior space and plan arrangement – so that it is possible to step out into the garden at multiple levels – it is also an opportunity to have outdoor space for eating out, or enjoying different aspects of the site.

-It’s a little known fact that custom-build projects actually improve your chances of getting planning permission in a rural locations.
-Planning officers, and local people, view custom-builds as making a positive contribution to the built environment.
-When you think about it… the vernacular tradition in Britain is the best example of a custom-build market.
+It’s a little known fact that self-build homes actually improve your chances of getting planning permission in a rural locations.
+Planning officers, and local people, view self-build homes as making a positive contribution to the built environment.
+When you think about it… the vernacular tradition in Britain is the best example of the self-build home market.

-If you are interested to here more about this application and how to progress your own custom-build you can read more [here] or contact the studio.
+If you are interested to hear more about this application and how to progress your own self-build you can read more [here] or contact the studio.